datalogistics/libdlt/README.txt

 ~~~~~~~~~~~~~~~~

   Basically contains 2 Clis
-  - landsat_listner : Listen for new scenes from host using websocket
+  - eodn_listner : Listen for new scenes from host using websocket and
-    and download when a new file is uploaded
+    download when a new file is uploaded
-  - landsat_download : Download the existing scenes specified in the
+  - eodn_download : Download the existing scenes specified in the list
-    list

 1.2 Arguments